fluree/to-do-lists-generator/Tutorial_Part_2.md

 ### Schema Changes

 In the previous version of this application the `_user` collection was not used, but now that we need to leverage permissioning we will utilize the `_user` collection, along with their `username` predicate.
-The only other additions are the following predicates: `list/listOwner` and `assignee/user` these are both predicates that reference the `_user` collection.
+The only other additions are the following predicates: `list/listOwner` and `assignee/user`, `task/issuedBy` these are all predicates that reference the `_user` collection.
 The `list/listOwner` predicate references a single user, while the`assignee/user` predicate is `multi: true`, meaning it can reference multiple users, given that a list can have more than one assignee.
 The entire schema can be found [here](https://github.com/fluree/to-do-lists-generator/blob/to-do-V2-auth_and_permissions/src/data/01-Schema.json)and transacted to a new Fluree ledger.

 ### Roles and Rules